 Back in 2009, the FTC and attorney generals of Kansas, Minnesota, and North Carolina filed a claim against Grant Writers Institute LLC and related entities.
 Authorities suspected the group of misrepresenting benefits by dangling the “guarantee” of “free government grant money” to unsuspecting consumers.

 Did Group Dupe Consumers Into Believing They Could Qualify For Grants?

 The FTC complaint alleged that the duped consumers into believing they were entitled to free government money.

 How did it work?
-A postcard claiming the recipient was entitled to a government grant was mailed out.
-Interested parties who called the phone number on the postcard were pitched a $59 book called “Professional Grant Writing ‘The Definitive Guide to Grant Writing Success’”.
-Those who bought the book were then allegedly tele-harassed about purchasing additional grant research, writing and coaching services.
-According to official documents, during the phone pitches, operators claimed that people who bought the materials experienced a 70% success rate for people who purchased additional materials.
+The company mailed postcards to residents claiming they were entitled to government grants.
+People who called the postcard phone number were pitched a $59 book called Professional Grant Writing: The Definitive Guide to Grant Writing Success.
+Those who bought the book were then allegedly tele-harassed about purchasing additional grant research, writing, and coaching services.
+According to official documents, pitch operators cited a 70% success rate for people who purchased additional materials.

 The word “Guaranteed” Caused The Most Harm In The Eyes of the FTC